npm/node-semver/README.md

         prepatch, or prerelease.
 Default level is 'patch'.
         Only one version may be specified.

+-d --decrement [<level>]
+        Decrement a version by the specified level.
+Level can be one of: major, minor, patch, premajor, preminor, prepatch, or prerelease.
+Default level is 'patch'.
+        Only one version may be specified.

 --preid <identifier>
         Identifier to be used to prefix premajor, preminor, prepatch or prerelease version increments.